0xSh4dy/ctf_writeups/F_zzz.md

 ![](https://github.com/r4ksh1t0011/CTF-Writeups/blob/pngs/flag.png)<br>
 <br>

-Thus, we found the respective addresses where flag1 and flag2 are located.
-Now, we only need to extract the data from that address which can be done by exploiting the format string vulnerability. here's a simple script for it.
+Thus, we found the respective addresses where flag_1 and flag_2 are located.
+Now, we only need to extract the data from that address which can be done by exploiting the format string vulnerability.
+Here's a simple script for it.

 ```
 #!/usr/bin/env python